-As he’s treated hundreds of happy patients with Botox in Asheville over the years, Dr. Allan Zacher of Mountain Radiance Medspa receives lots of questions on this popular treatment—three questions he is often asked are answered below.
+As we’ve treated hundreds of happy patients with Botox at our medical spa in Asheville over the years, our expert team at Mountain Radiance receives lots of questions on this popular treatment—three questions we are often asked are answered for you below.

 1) Is there any way to make Botox last longer?